jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab6.md

-# LAB 6 GPIO, Interrupts, and Queues
+# Lab 6 GPIO, Interrupts, and Queues

 ## Objective:
 * Understand how to use interrupt and send data through a queue with [`FreeRTOS Queues`](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html#queue-api).
 In this lab, the main focus will be sending data from a interrupt to a task.